TechnicJelle/CMGT_GraduationReport/report.typ

 *OpenGL* is generally the most compatible with all kinds of hardware, but also the oldest and clunkiest, and is considered deprecated by many, myself included.
 For that reason, OpenGL will not be mentioned much in this report, as it cannot really hold a candle to these other, more modern APIs.

-//TODO: This paragraph has got to be improved
+*Vulkan* is a very low-level Acceleration Device API. #footnote[For the purposes of this report, I will consider it a GPU API.]
+It was originally designed by researchers at AMD, under the codename "Mantle" @khronos-release-vulkan-1.0.
-*Vulkan* is a very low-level GPU API, by the Khronos Group, a consortium of organizations that focuses on graphics. @khronos-about\
+It was later donated to the Khronos Group, a consortium of many organizations that focuses on graphics @khronos-about.\
 Vulkan is known as the most verbose GPU API, which is often used as ammunition to ridicule it, but being verbose has many advantages.
 It is much clearer about what it actually does, for example, and you have more control over what happens and when.
 This means it allows for a lot of control and thus optimization, at the cost of development effort.